r2stanton/r2stanton.github.io/_pages/blog_posts/pairs-trading.md

 ![Visualization](/images/cointExampleStarbie.png){: width="100%"}

-None of these were particularly my taste, but feel free to check them out for yourself.
+This timeframe is not particularly my taste, but feel free to check them out for yourself.
 Thanks for reading, and feel free to look through my other posts.